Best Phone Screen Protectors (2026)

 Best Overall / Easiest Installation: Spigen GlasTR EZ Fit (~$10/unit) — Check price

-Wirecutter's top pick for every recent iPhone model.
+Wirecutter's top pick for every recent iPhone model and now Android Central's top pick for Samsung Galaxy S26 (AluminaCore variant).
 The EZ Fit alignment tray mechanically prevents misalignment, making installation nearly foolproof with a >95% first-time success rate.
 Available for iPhone 17/16/15 series and Samsung Galaxy S26 series.
 The AluminaCore variant adds aluminum-enhanced durability.
 Weaknesses include below-average clarity retention (0.88 vs 0.90 average) and inconsistent oleophobic coating. [src1, src2]

 Best Premium Protection: ZAGG InvisibleShield Glass XTR4 (~$40) — Check price

-Best Impact Protection: ESR Armorite (~$6/unit) — Check price
+Best Impact Protection: ESR Armorite (~$7/unit) — Check price

 Highest center-impact resistance in lab testing at 314N — 14% above the 277N group average.
 Made from Corning glass with 9H hardness rating and nano-adhesive technology for bubble-free installation.
 The UltraFit tray ensures precise alignment.
 Weaknesses include below-average edge durability (67N vs 85N average) and high glare increase (+12% vs 5.6% average).
 Best for users who prioritize drop protection over optical quality. [src3]